MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

 ## Change the VM Inspector settings

-Relaunch the VM Inspector page to change a storage account to run a new VM Inspector report, or to view the existing VM Inspector reports that's stored in other storage accounts.
+Reopen the VM Inspector page to change a storage account to run a new VM Inspector report or to view an existing VM Inspector report that's stored in other storage accounts.
 Use the same storage account for multiple VMs that run VM Inspector.
-When you change the storage account, the old reports are not deleted, but they will no longer be displayed in the list of inspector reports view.
+The old reports are not deleted when you change the storage account.
+However, they will no longer be displayed in the Inspector reports list view.

 (IMAGE 5)

 ## Manage and view the VM Inspector report

-Each VM Inspector report may contain multiple files and logs for your troubleshooting purpose.
+Each VM Inspector report might contain multiple files and logs for your troubleshooting.
 For the complete list of all the collected VM Inspector report data, see Windows or Linux for more information.
-Download and review the full diagnostics report by selecting the specific report, and then select the **Download report** button to download a .zip file that contains all the logs and files within the report.
+To download and review the full diagnostics report, select the specific report, and then select the **Download report** button to download a .zip file that contains all the logs and files within the report.

 (IMAGE 6)

-Delete one or more VM Inspector reports by using the **Delete report** button.
+To delete one or more VM Inspector reports, use the **Delete report** button.

 (IMAGE 7)

-## Frequently Asked Questions (FAQs)
+## Frequently Asked Questions (FAQ)

 **Q1.
 Where are the VM Inspector reports stored?**

-A1.
-All VM Inspector reports are stored in your own storage account.
-The reports compressed file is storage in ???.
-View the storage account information by using the **Setting** button on the toolbar.
+**A1.** All VM Inspector reports are stored in your own storage account.
+The compressed reports file is stored in ???.
+To view the storage account information, use the **Setting** button on the toolbar.

 **Q2.
 How do I submit the feedback for VM Inspector?**

-A2.
-To submit feedback, select the **Feedback** button on the toolbar, and then choose the **Smile** or **Frown** icon, or provide additional feedback to us.
+**A2.** To submit feedback, select the **Feedback** button on the toolbar, and then select the **Smile** or **Frown** icon, or provide additional feedback to us.

 (IMAGE 8)

 **Q3.
-How do I run VM Inspector and see error messages in following screenshot?**
+How do I run VM Inspector to see error messages in following screenshot?**

 (IMAGE 9)

-A3.
-If you don't see error messages when you run VM inspector, you don’t have the minimum access level of **Owner** to run VM Inspector.
-To get access, refer to the section **Get access to VM Inspector**.
+**A3.** If you don't see error messages when you run VM inspector, you don’t have the minimum access level of **Owner** to run the tool.
+To get access, refer to the **Get access to VM Inspector** section.

 **Q4.
-Why do I need to provide consent to run VM Inspector successfully?**
+Why do I have to provide consent to be able to run VM Inspector successfully?**

-A4.
-The disk doesn’t have the **Disk Backup Reader Access** to allow the tool to run successfully.
-Select the agreement above to allow the Disk Backup Reader Access Role to be assigned to the disk.
-You'll then run VM Inspector successfully.
+**A4.** The disk doesn’t have the **Disk Backup Reader Access** role to enable VM Inspector to run successfully.
+Select the agreement above to allow the **Disk Backup Reader Access** role to be assigned to the disk.

-## Next Steps
+## Next steps

-If you need more help at any point in this article or if you have any feedback regarding this feature, contact the Azure experts here: vminspector@microsoft.com.
+If you need more help with any of the content in this article, or if you have any feedback regarding this feature, contact the Azure experts here: vminspector@microsoft.com.